ChatGPT VS. Schoolwork: Friend Or Foe?

 The school year has begun, and now more than ever, we’re faced with the question of how artificial intelligence (AI) applications such as ChatGPT will impact students’ work.

-An advanced, and publicly available form of artificial intelligence, ChatGPT is able to write entire essays, summarize books and draft oral presentations.
+ChatGPT, an advanced and publicly available form of artificial intelligence, is able to write entire essays, summarize books, and draft oral presentations.
+But does this instant access to information mean that young people will no longer need to reflect or work hard?

 In New York, public schools have decided to ban ChatGPT on all devices and school networks.
 Jenna Lyle, a spokesperson for New York City’s Department of Education, insists that “While the tool may be able to provide quick and easy answers to questions, it does not build critical-thinking and problem-solving skills, which are essential for academic and lifelong success.”1